leafOfTree/vim-vue-plugin/README.md

         Plugin 'leafOfTree/vim-vue-plugin'

-- Or manual: download 'vim-vue-plugin' and drop it in `Vim/vimfiles`.
+- Or manual: download `vim-vue-plugin` and drop it in `Vim/vimfiles`.

 Plugin works if filetype is set to `javascript.vue`.